 This bread involves heaps of dried cranberry (9 ounces to be precise), that paired with walnuts, scream “Christmas”, and tastes pretty darn close to Panettone (texture & taste) which we usually associate with this time .

-Merry Christmas!
-This is the second time me baking the Panettone from Peter Reinhart’s The Bread Baker’s Apprentice for the BBA Challenge.
-I didn’t blog about it since there were some things I wanted to tweak and adapt from his original formula (that, with all respect to the man, doesn’t even come close to the quintessential Panettone Milanese).
+Merry Christmas to all Mamaliga fans!
+Here’s another try at baking Panettone from The Bread Baker’s Apprentice book for the BBA Challenge.
+I didn’t blog about it initially since there were some things I wanted to tweak and adapt from his original formula.
 Quite a few changes.
-Now I know why Nicole calls the BBA Challenge a ‘challenge’…

 Don’t be fooled.
 This humble chocolate tart is packed with enough potential to turn even the most chocolate-disciplined person into a dessert-ivore.
 So much more that is so easy and fast – if you read my previous post on baking short crust sweet pastry tart shells and you have two or three of them in the freezer.